ManishJoc14/ManishJoc14/README.md

 # 👋 Hi there, I'm Manish Joshi
 ![GitHub Profile Views](https://komarev.com/ghpvc/?username=ManishJoc14)

-I’m a learner and AI/ML enthusiast.
+A curious learner and growing AI/ML enthusiast, building my craft one experiment at a time.

-Currently focused on:
+🧠 Currently diving deep into Artificial Intelligence and Machine Learning, exploring models, architectures, and real-world applications.

-🧠 Diving deep into artificial intelligence and machine learning.
+🔭 Developing full-stack applications that integrate intelligent features and practical ML workflows.

-🔭 Developing full-stack applications that integrate AI features.
+🌱 Strengthening my foundations in Data Structures & Algorithms and Advanced Frontend Engineering to level up my problem-solving and engineering rigor.

-🌱 Strengthening my foundations in Data Structures & Algorithms and Advanced Frontend Engineering.
+⚡ Built a real-time chat application (Omegle-style) and secured 3rd place in the NASA Space Apps Challenge.

-⚡ Built a real-time chat app like Omegle and secured 3rd place in the NASA Space Apps Challenge.
+Always growing, always experimenting — and always excited about what’s next. 🚀

 ---